dhhagan/opcsim/docs/tutorial/distribution.rst

 .. math:: n_N^o(logD_p)=\sum_{i=1}^n \frac{N_i}{\sqrt{2\pi} * log\sigma_i}exp\Big(-\frac{(logD_p - logD_{pi})^2}{2log^2\sigma_i}\Big)

-where :math:`N_i` is the number concentration, :math:`D_{pi}` is the median particle diameter, and :math:`\sigma` is the standard deviation.
-Thus, we need :math:`3n` parameters to describe a complete aerosol distribution.
+where :math:`N_i` is the number concentration, :math:`D_{pi}` is the median particle diameter (Geometric Mean), and :math:`\sigma_i` is the standard deviation.
+Thus, we need :math:`3n` parameters to describe a entire aerosol distribution.

 Using the ``opcsim.AerosolDistribution`` class, we can build our own distributions by defining each aerosol mode as its own lognormal mode.

-Ex: Initialize an Aerosol Distribution with a Single Mode (:math:`N=1000`, :math:`D_{pg}=100\;nm`, :math:`\sigma=1.5`)
+Ex: Initialize an Aerosol Distribution with a single mode (:math:`N=1000`, :math:`D_{pg}=100\;nm`, :math:`\sigma=1.5`)

 .. code:: ipython3